-Linux and Unix test command
+Linux test command

-Checks file types and compares values.
+On Unix-like operating systems, the test command checks file types and compares values.

 [ EXPRESSION ]